Inbibo/shift_docs/docs/getting_started/basics/execute.md

       <figcaption><b>Figure 6</b>: Stopping the execution of a workflow.</figcaption>
 </figure>

 The interruption will take effect once the execution of the operator that was running when the button was clicked ends.
-This behaviour allows Shift to safely kill the execution thread.
+This behaviour ensures that Shift can safely kill the execution thread.

 ### Managing Threaded Execution Behaviour